Anyline/anyline-ocr-examples-ios/README.md

 The Example App provides many preconfigured modules, to show case of what the SDK is capable of.

+## Release notes

+### Current release notes

+You can find the latest release notes in our online documentation: https://documentation.anyline.com/toc/platforms/ios/release_guide/index.html

+### Current known-limitations

+A list of the currently known-limitations can be found [here](https://documentation.anyline.com/toc/platforms/ios/known_limitations.html#ios-known-limitations-current-known-limitations).

 ## Quick Start Guide

 ### 0. Clone or Download